Anti-Shi'ism: Saudi Arabia

 In modern-day Saudi Arabia, the Wahhabi rulers limit Shia political participation to a few notable people.
 These notables benefit from their ties to power and in turn, are expected to control their community.
 Saudi Shias comprise roughly 10% of the 28 million Saudis (estimate 2012).
 They have been considered Second-Class Citizens.
 Although some live in Medina (known as the Nakhawila), Mecca, and even Riyadh, the majority are concentrated in the oases of al-Hasa and Qatif in the oil-rich areas of the Eastern Province.
 They have faced long-term religious and economic discrimination.
 They have usually been denounced as heretics, traitors, and non-Muslims.
 Shias were accused of sabotage, most notably for bombing oil pipelines in 1988.
 A number of Shias have been executed.
 In response to Iran's militancy, the Saudi government collectively punished the Shia community in Saudi Arabia by placing restrictions on their freedoms and marginalizing them economically.
 The ulama (who adhere to Salafism) were given permission to sanction violence against the Shia.
-What followed were fatwas passed by the country's leading cleric, Abd al-Aziz ibn Baz which denounced the Shias as apostates.
+What followed were fatwas passed by the country's leading cleric, Abdul-Aziz ibn Baz which denounced the Shias as apostates.
 Another by Adul-Rahman al-Jibrin, a member of the Higher Council of Ulama even sanctioned the killing of Shias.
 This call was reiterated in Salafi religious literature as late as 2002.

-There are any Shia religious seminaries in Saudi Arabia, So the training of Shia scholars is restricted.
-Also, the building of the Shia Mosque is prohibited in some regions of Saudi Arabia.
+There are no Shia religious seminaries in Saudi Arabia, so the training of Shia scholars is restricted.
+Also, the building of the Shia mosques is prohibited in some regions of Saudi Arabia.